citrix/workspace-android-vcsdk/docs/known-limitations.md

 management**, and enable the virtual driver services.
 [alt_text!](/workspace-android-vcsdk/docs/huawei-phone-manager.png)

-1. For some Samsung devices with Android 6.0.1, if the App containing the custom virtual driver service is not in foreground for long time, the virtual driver service cannot be started by Citrix Receiver for Android.
+1. For some Samsung devices with Android 6.0.1, if the app containing the custom virtual driver service is not in foreground for long time, the virtual driver service cannot be started by Citrix Workspace app for Android.
 The requirement for using Samsung devices with Android 6.0.1 is that you must launch virtual driver App manually every time before you launch an ICA session.
 Note that the requirement here is not to start the virtual driver